The Best Dog Frisbee In Australia - The Overview

 The Aussie Dog Fly It Blue is basically a soft rubber frisbee.
 The rubber is soft which is why we find this frisbee to be perfect for most dogs.
 The problem with frisbees made of hard and brittle materials is that they can break and create sharp edges that can hurt your dog.
 With the Aussie Dog Fly It, this will never happen.
 It is made of rubber that is non-toxic and completely safe for dogs.

 This disc measures 24 centimetres in diameter which makes it perfect for all small and medium dogs.
 The disc has a pointed part in the middle that always keeps the sides lifted a bit off the ground so the dog can easily pick the toy up.
-Finally, the Fly It is also quite lightweight which allows it to float on water. - perfect for beach days!
+These two features make it similar to our number five choice ahead.
+Finally, the Fly It is also quite lightweight which allows it to float on water - perfect for beach days!

-Overall, this is a great, high-quality toy and we recommend it as the first frisbee for your dog (or even puppy).
+Overall, our panel of independent experts think this is a great, high-quality toy and we recommend it as the first frisbee for your dog (or even puppy).
 The only case where we don’t recommend getting the Fly It Blue from Aussie Dog is if you have a power chewer on your hands.
 In that case, you might want to choose some of the options with a tougher texture.

 The Chuckit!
 Paraflight Flyer Dog Frisbee is one of those toys that are exceptionally simple but also simply genius.
 This frisbee-like toy consists of polyester fabric stretched over a soft rubber hoop.

-The fabric used to make this frisbee and the rubber hoop are very lightweight (127 grams total) thus allowing the frisbee to fly very far, even if you are not the most skilled thrower.
+The fabric used to make this frisbee and the rubber hoop are very lightweight (127 grams total) thus allowing the frisbee to fly very far, even if you're like me and not the most skilled thrower.
 This offers enough entertainment even for hyperactive dogs that find the regular game of fetch simply too easy.
 In addition, the rubber hoop that forms the edge of this toy also makes it easier for dogs to pick Chuckit!
 Paraflight up from the ground.

 The only downside of the Chuckit!
-Paraflight is that it will always get bitten apart sooner or later due to the lightweight fabric construction.
+Paraflight that our panel of independent experts could find is that it will always get bitten apart sooner or later due to the lightweight fabric construction.
 However, since making a frisbee that is both aerodynamic and indestructible seems to be pretty much impossible, it might be best to simply accept this flaw and get a couple of Chuckit!-s at once.

 Your dog keeps destroying your frisbees and fetch toys?
-How about a change of strategy - instead of searching for an indestructible toy (determined dogs can destroy almost anything) - simply get lots of cheap ones.
+How about a change of strategy.
+Instead of searching for an indestructible toy like our number one and number four options (determined dogs can destroy almost anything) - simply get lots of cheap ones.

 In all seriousness, this affordable flying ring might not have been made specifically for dogs, but it’s a great toy for dogs and children alike.
-Due to the streamlined design, this ring is easy to throw and easy for dogs to catch.
+Due to the streamlined design, I found that this ring is easy to throw and easy for my dogs to catch.

 This flying ring might not be the fanciest toy in the world, but it will surely do the job of keeping a dog entertained.